Sign in

 Artwork Editing

-If your business does not have high-quality artwork that is ready for print, you will need to hire a graphic design team to edit your artwork or create a new packaging design for you from scratch.
+If your business does not have high-quality artwork that is ready for print, you will need to hire a graphic design team to edit your artwork or create a new packaging design from scratch.
 The cost of artwork editing can vary depending on the complexity of the design request.

 As you’re thinking about the cost of your custom packaging, you should check with multiple custom packaging companies to see if they offer graphic design services on their website and get a quote to see what the additional cost will be.